runoshun/lein-watch/README.md

 Put `[lein-watch "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj and add :watch configuration to your project.clj.

-Example configuration (run compile task when .clj files changes) :
+Example configuration (run compile task when .clj file is changed) :

     (defproject sample-project
       ...